What is Discharge Screen Printing?

 Looking for something different?
 We offer a wide array of specialist printing options to bring your ideas to life.
 Whether you're aiming for high-impact visuals, subtle detailing, or a unique texture, our advanced techniques ensure your garments make a lasting impression.
 Ideal for brands, events, and individuals who want to stand out.

-Discharge screen printing is a technique that removes the dye from the fabric and replaces it with pigment ink, creating a super-soft, breathable print.
-It’s particularly effective on dark, 100% cotton garments and is great for achieving a vintage or worn-in look.
+Discharge printing is a garment decoration technique that removes the original dye from the fabric and replaces it with new colour, creating a soft, breathable print that feels almost part of the garment itself.